Wilmer Flores Player Props: Giants vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 13th in the league with a collective 9.0 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 13th in MLB.

-- The Pirates have the ninth-ranked team ERA among all league pitching staffs (3.87).
+- The Pirates have the 10th-ranked team ERA among all league pitching staffs (4.01).

-- The Pirates allow the second-fewest home runs in baseball (50 total, 1.0 per game).
+- Pirates pitchers combine to give up 52 home runs (one per game), the fourth-fewest in the league.

-- The lefty's most recent appearance was on Tuesday against the Texas Rangers, when he went 5 1/3 innings, surrendering five earned runs while allowing seven hits.
+- The righty last appeared on Saturday against the Seattle Mariners, when he tossed six innings, allowing six earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.